ar5had/watchstock/README.md

 ## todos
-* color of tooltip and Graph
+* color of tooltip and Graph - I
-* better way to load all stock
+* better way to load all stock - I
 * faster data loading and less rendering for hightstock graph- search for it - there is a possible option
 * remove unwanted transition from rangeSelector
-* add socket into app
+* add socket into app - I
-* add notification feature
+* add notification feature - I

 ## problems
 * outline question